 Important Information: Check the tides for this paddle to make sure low tide is not a problem.
 Wind can also create an added factor in enjoying this paddle.

-72°, partly cloudy and a strong breeze, set the stage for today’s paddle around Scale Key.
-As mentioned above, there was little information I could find about Scale Key, once source mentioned it was named Scale Key due to the scales that were used to weigh the cargo coming to the hotel located on the key.
+There was little information I could find about Scale Key.
+One source mentioned it was named Scale Key due to the scales that were used to weigh the cargo coming to the hotel located on the key.
 I could not get that verified, but we launched at the City Park Beach and on G Street and headed northeast to Scale Key.

 It was still 3 hours away from high tide so we hoped we would have good luck maneuvering the key with a rising tide.
 With Dog Island ahead to our right we paddled a 1/4 mile and turned into an inlet on our left to see if we could maneuver the flats to Scale Island, protected from the breeze.
 The tide was still too low and after 1/4 mile in we reached our navigable limit and returned out to the main waterway.